Taicanium/CCSim/KNOWN.md

 Per the above, perhaps create an install script for CCSim that would handle determining the resident OS and downloading the dependencies accordingly.

 Work on implementing an autosave feature.
 Earlier (buggy) versions had one (which was even buggier than the rest of the program), but it was removed on account of being so buggy as to be worthless.
-Perhaps use something like this format:

-74 52 44 53						tRDS (Magic Number)
-00 00 00 01						(Number of entries in the index table)
-00 00 00 19						(Length of this entry in the index table in bytes) 00 00 00 09						(Length of this entry's label in bytes)
-74 68 69 73 57 6f 72 6c 64		thisWorld
-00 00 00 01						(Index in the data table to which this entry points) 00 00 00 01						(Index in the index table of which this entry is a child: for CCSCommon.thisWorld, CCSCommon.)
-00 00 00 01						(Number of entries in the data table)
-00 00 00 00						(Length of this entry in the data table in bytes) (etc.)

 A LOT of RAM could be saved by recording people and their families in a file, reading that file back at the end of the simulation, and using the data to generate the GEDCOM output; in contrast to keeping all of this information in memory.
 Over the course of a 10,000-year simulation, RAM usage approaches over 60 GB, and while genetic data is not responsible for all of this, it is an extremely significant part: I estimate it may account for as much as three-quarters.
 Granted, this could probably be reduced quite a bit by making the whole thing more efficient in and of itself; but disk usage would free up far, far more resources for longer simulations.
 I'd prefer to assign this priority, but it will take a fair amount of re-writing.
 And knowing my organizational levels these days it may be more of a "when I'm awake and not exhausted" type of situation.